I am fascinated by the lonely, harsh, weird and unbalanced qualities of fragmentary dark structures outlined against a dull white sky.

 The 3-dimensional work is constructed with black and white geometric forms.
 It explores the spacial interaction of the work with its surroundings and the ways in which the work changes as the viewer moves around it.

-In these works I wanted to make an object that is weird and incomprehensible, something unknown with a lot of energy, something which evokes a big disturbance.
+In the “With Gold” works I wanted to make objects that are weird and incomprehensible, unknown forms with a lot of energy, arrangements which evoke a big disturbance.

 The works are light greenish-grey painted wood panels with gold leaf, zinc paint, and black and white paint.
 Gold leaf reflects light above and below them.